Your area Not set — showing everywhere

 Addressed

 The speaker expressed concern regarding the euthanasia of wildlife involved in the emergency situation.
-They inquired if there were any alternative, more humane solutions available.
+They asked if there are any humane alternatives to killing the animals.
 Key concern

-The humane treatment of wildlife and whether alternatives to euthanasia exist.
+The humane treatment of wildlife and the availability of non-lethal alternatives.

 Board response